 We’re winding down our attraction rankings series.
-If you have missed any of the previous installments click on the corresponding link (Disneyland, California Adventure, Hollywood Studios, Animal Kingdom).
-Today we move on to Epcot but before we get there, let’s brush up on the rules.
+If you have missed any of the previous installments click on this link.
+Now we move on to Epcot but before we get there, let’s brush up on the rules.

 - No Meet & Greets.
 These are impossible to rank as each experience is unique.
 Also, I don’t particularly like them.